-- "we," "our," "us," "company" or "our company" are to Inflection Point Acquisition Corp., a Cayman Islands exempted company; - "Companies Act" are to the Companies Act (As Revised) of the Cayman Islands as the same may be amended from time to time; - "forward purchase agreement" are to the forward purchase agreement providing for the sale of forward purchase units by us to Kingstown Partners Master Ltd, Kingstown Partners II, LP, Kingstown 1740 Fund, LP and Kingfishers L.P., affiliates of Kingstown Capital Partners, LLC, collectively "Kingstown", an affiliate of our sponsor, in a private placement that will close concurrently with the closing of our initial business combination; - "founder shares" are to Class B ordinary shares initially purchased by our sponsor in a private placement prior to this offering and the Class A ordinary shares that will be issued upon the automatic conversion of the Class B ordinary shares at the time of our initial business combination as described herein; - "forward purchase units" are to the units to be issued pursuant to the forward purchase agreement; - "forward purchase shares" are to our Class A ordinary shares included in the forward purchase units; - "forward purchase warrants" are to the warrants to purchase Class A ordinary shares included in the forward purchase units; - "initial shareholders" are to holders of our founder shares prior to this offering; - "management" or our "management team" are to our officers and directors (including our director nominees who will become directors upon consummation of this offering); - "ordinary shares" are to our Class A ordinary shares and our Class B ordinary shares; - "public shares" are to Class A ordinary shares sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public shareholders" are to the holders of our public shares, including our initial shareholders and management team to the extent our initial shareholders and/or members of our management team purchase public shares, provided that each initial shareholder's and member of our management team's status as a "public shareholder" will only exist with respect to such public shares: - "public warrants" are to the warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of this offering; - "sponsor" are to Inflection Point Holdings LLC, a Cayman Islands limited liability company; - "warrants" are to our public warrants and private placement warrants.
+- "we," "our," "us," "company" or "our company" are to Inflection Point Acquisition Corp., a Cayman Islands exempted company; - "anchor investors" are to certain qualified institutional buyers or institutional accredited investors (none of whom are affiliated with members of our management team other than Kingstown 1740 Fund L.P. which is affiliated with our sponsor and members of our management team and has expressed to us an interest in purchasing 9.9% of the units to be sold in this offering) who are members of our sponsor that have expressed to us an interest in purchasing up to an aggregate of \$322.3 million of the units to be sold in this offering, at the offering price, as further described herein; - "Companies Act" are to the Companies Act (As Revised) of the Cayman Islands as the same may be amended from time to time; - "forward purchase agreement" are to the forward purchase agreement providing for the sale of forward purchase shares by us to Kingstown 1740 Fund, LP and Kingfishers L.P., affiliates of Kingstown Capital Partners, LLC, collectively "Kingstown", an affiliate of our sponsor, in a private placement that will close concurrently with the closing of our initial business combination; - "founder shares" are to Class B ordinary shares initially purchased by our sponsor in a private placement prior to this offering and the Class A ordinary shares that will be issued upon the automatic conversion of the Class B ordinary shares at the time of our initial business combination as described herein; - "forward purchase shares" are to our Class A ordinary shares to be issued pursuant to the forward purchase agreement; - "initial shareholders" are to holders of our founder shares prior to this offering; - "management" or our "management team" are to our officers and directors (including our director nominees who will become directors upon consummation of this offering); - "ordinary shares" are to our Class A ordinary shares and our Class B ordinary shares; - "public shares" are to Class A ordinary shares sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public shareholders" are to the holders of our public shares, including our initial shareholders and management team to the extent our initial shareholders and/or members of our management team purchase public shares, provided that each initial shareholder's and member of our management team's status as a "public shareholder" will only exist with respect to such public shares; - "public warrants" are to the warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of this offering; - "sponsor" are to Inflection Point Holdings LLC, a Cayman Islands limited liability company; - "warrants" are to our public warrants and private placement warrants.